-The satellite is to be deployed from ther International Space Station (ISS) in 2021.
+It was selected in 2019 by NASA's CubeSat Launch Initiative (CSLI) to be launched as part of the ELaNa program.
+The satellite is to be deployed from there International Space Station (ISS) in 2021.

 |Type / Application:||Ionospheric research|